8 Places Where You Can Sell Stuff Fast When You Really Need the Money

 Fulfillment by Amazon

-This service is intended for sellers with a large inventory, but if you have some unused items, Amazon’s Fulfillment Program is another way to quickly make money from the stuff laying around your house.
-This works by just packing up your goods into a box, listing it, and sending it to Amazon.
-Amazon will pick the box up and store it until it sells.
+This service is intended for sellers with a large inventory, but if you have some unused items, Amazon’s Fulfillment Program is another way to quickly make money from the stuff lying around your house.
+This works by just packing up your goods into a box, listing it and sending it to Amazon.
+Amazon will pick up the box up store it until it sells.
 When it does, Amazon will ship the item out.
 Since Amazon is a juggernaut, your item can easily and quickly get discovered by a massive audience.
 Just make sure that it’s listed at a competitive price and is an item that is in-demand.

 The downside with Amazon is that the company is going to take a cut, so if you’re selling a cheaper item, like a $5 DVD, it may not be worth it.